 ● Protests at local Wendy’s franchises in support of the Fair Food Program, which assists the Coalition of Immokalee Workers in securing decent wages and working conditions

-● Organization of the Peace Initiative Speaker Series, an annual three-speaker series which offers timely information on a variety of topics
+● Organization of the Peace Initiative Speaker Series, an annual three-speaker series that offers timely information on a variety of topics

-● Participation in marches such as Martin Luther King Day Parade and Unity in the Community
+● Participation in marches such as the Martin Luther King Day Parade and Unity in the Community

 The SJC is an open committee, welcoming all members and friends to its meetings.
 It currently meets at noon on the second Sunday of each month, on the porch.